 In 1925, Dave agreed to manage the Vean Gregg Service Station on Rainier Avenue in Seattle, a stone's throw from Dugdale Park, the first double-decked stadium on the West Coast and home of the Pacific Coast League Seattle Indians.
 This partnership with his brother was designed to take advantage of Vean's tremendous local popularity.
 Vean had returned to baseball with Seattle in 1922 after a three-year retirement, and, by many accounts, was primarily responsible for the city's first Pacific Coast League championship in 1924.
 When Seattle sold Vean to the Washington Senators after the 1924 season, Vean felt he was due some of the money Seattle had received for him.
 Always a difficult salary negotiator, Vean used the service station business as hard evidence he had other things to do besides play baseball.
 Eventually, he agreed to join the Senators, returning to the major leagues at the age of 40 and after a seven-year absence.
 While Vean was away, Dave ran the service station.

 In 1928, Dave and Margery packed-up their house again and moved to Klamath Falls, Oregon, where Dave returned to the lumber business.
 He was a lumber broker in Klamath Falls for 26 years, until 1954, when he retired.
 The Greggs then returned to Chehalis where they lived in retirement until 1957.
-Finally, they made their last move, returning to the town where Dave and Margery had first met 45 years earlier.
+Finally, they made their last move, returning to Clarkson, where Dave and Margery had first met 45 years earlier.